nymkappa/udacity-blockchain-nanodegree/README.md

 To setup the project for review do the following:
 1. Download the project.
 2. Run command __npm install__ to install the project dependencies.
-3. Run command __node simpleChain.js__ in the root directory.
+3. Run command __node simpleChain.js__ in the root directory to generate dummy data in the blockchain.
-5. Tests result will be printed in the terminal
+4. Run command __node server.js__ in the root directory to start the web server.
+5. Open __http://localhost:8000/__ and read the instructions.

 ## Testing the project